 When did the new parking permit process start?
 The new parking permit process began on July 1, 2017.

 Do I have to buy a parking permit?
 Only if you intend to park on either campus.
 If you walk, ride, or take a bus to campus, then you do not need a parking permit.

 What if I park on campus without a parking permit?
 You run the risk of receiving a ticket.
 Vehicles with an excessive number of unpaid tickets may be immobilized or towed, at the operator/owner's expense.
 Also, visitor parking spaces are patrolled to prevent students, faculty, and staff from parking in those spaces to avoid purchasing a permit.

 How much are parking permits?
 Permits for students are $45 per academic year.
 Permits for faculty, staff, Enterprise Development partners, and vendors' vehicles are $90 per academic year.
 Part-time and temporary faculty and staff may qualify to have the parking permit charge waived.
 Reserved spaces are $180 per academic year and are only available to those who previously had reserved parking spaces.

 If I drive a motorcycle do I need a permit?
 Yes, motorcycles are required to be registered to a valid parking permit.

 What if someone is just visiting the campus for a few minutes?
 Do they need a permit?
 Yes, all vehicles parked on campus must be registered with Parking Services.
 Please visit the "Visitor Parking" section from the left-hand side of this page for more information.

-I thought students already paid for parking at CSU?
+I thought students already paid for parking at CSU.
 The "Student Parking Deck Fee" listed as a mandatory fee on tuition statements, "Provides support for the maintenance, upkeep and debt retirement of the University's student parking deck" (Bursar's Office – Explanation of Mandatory Fees).
 This fee was approved by SGA and implemented roughly 10 years ago.
-The paid parking permit program only applies to those who choose to bring a car to campus and is not included in tuition.
+The paid parking permit program only applies to those who choose to bring a car to campus and is not included in the tuition.